 Ryanair Announces Limited Commercial Flight Schedule

-Ryanair has announced a limited commerical flight schedule for the period extending from Friday March 27 to Thursday April 2.
+Ryanair has announced a limited commercial flight schedule for the period extending from Friday March 27 to Thursday April 2.

 In a statement on Ryanair's website, the airline's CEO, Michael O'Leary, said, "All of the team at Ryanair are working hard to provide repatriation and rescue flights for many EU Governments.
 We are also offering our aircraft for emergency medical flights, including to/from China.
 Our pilots, engineers, and other airline professionals will keep trying to assist EU Governments where we can through this COVID-19 crisis.